CarlRaymond/jquery.link-decorators/README.md

 # jquery.link-decorators

-A family of jQuery plugins with custom link selectors and useful link modifiers.
+This is a family of jQuery plugins with custom link selectors and useful link modifiers.
-These help with creating consistent markup for links to downloadable files, offsite links, etc., that can show details like file size and file type.
-With the help of some CSS styling, these details can be displayed in popup windows.
+These help with creating consistent, accessible markup for links to downloadable files, offsite links, etc., that can show details like file size and file type, or enforce appropriate link targets.
+For example, links to offsite locations can be forced to open in a new window, regardless of the static markup.

 This is especially useful on a CMS system, where there are multiple authors who may not be knowlegeable about markup, to enforce standards that improve usability and accessibility.

+## Getting Started
+To use the plugin, include a reference to the file `dist/jquery.link-decorators.js` or `dist/jquery.link-decorators.min.js` in your page, after referencing jQuery itself.

+The plugin is packaged as an NPM module, but Node.js is not required to use the plugin.
+It's a standard jQuery plugin, deployed with NPM because that is the form that the jQuery project encourages.

+The files `/demo/demo.html` and `/demo/demo-fa` show simple examples of using the plugin.

-## Link Selectors
+### Link Selectors
 **External link selector**

 `jQuery("a:external")`